-In August 2014 Borough of Poole and the Friends of Poole Park submitted a bid to the Heritage Lottery Fund (HLF) Parks for People Programme for Poole Park Life, a £2.7m improvement project for Poole Park.
+In August 2014 Borough of Poole submitted a bid to the Heritage Lottery Fund (HLF) Parks for People Programme for Poole Park Life, a £2.7m improvement project for Poole Park.

 During April, July and August 2016 the team consulted on the updated proposals, finalised plans and tendered contracts.
 The final £2.7 million funding bid was then completed and submitted to the HLF at the end of February 2017.

-A decision from the HLF will hopefully be made in August and if successful, the full funding will be received and the four-year Delivery Phase with commence (2017-2021).
+A decision from the HLF was then announced in August 2017 that the bid had been successful and full funding was awarded with a four-year Delivery Phase to commence (2017-2021).

 New Poole Park Life Website

 A new Poole Park Life website and blog has been created which is dedicated to the consultation period, the submission bid and to presenting the updated plans for improvement.
-All the latest news can be found there now…
+Visit the website to keep up to date with news…

 Poole Park Life contacts